twilio-se-anz/demo-crelay-snow/README.md

 SERVER_BASE_URL=your_server_url              # Base URL for your server (e.g., ngrok URL) OPENAI_API_KEY=your_openai_api_key          # OpenAI API key for GPT integration OPENAI_MODEL=gpt-4-1106-preview             # OpenAI model to use for conversations

+# Dynamic Context Configuration
+CONTEXT_FILE=MyContext.md                   # Specify which context file to use (defaults to defaultContext.md) TOOL_MANIFEST_FILE=MyToolManifest.json      # Specify which tool manifest to use (defaults to defaultToolManifest.json)
 ```

 These variables are used by the server for: